Welcome to the Reception page!

 Expressive Arts and Design

-Develop understanding of pitch, volume and pace in music.
+Begin to develop an understanding of pitch, volume and pace in music.

-Further develop a repertoire of songs.
+Develop a repertoire of songs.

 Construct using a wide range of materials, with a specific purpose in mind.